cgnorthcutt/veneer/README.md

 3. Add this line to the bottom:

-`@daily /path/to/veneer/crontab_script.bash`
+`@daily /path/to/veneer/crontab_script.bash # Runs everday at midnight.`

 ## FAQ

-You can test to see if things are working by just running:
+1. You can test to see if things are working by just running:

 `/path/to/veneer/crontab_script.bash`

-If you have issues because the file is not executable, run:
+2. If you have issues because the file is not executable, run:

 `chmod 776 /path/to/veneer/crontab_script.bash`
 `chmod 776 veneer.py`

+3. You can run more than one job a day if you like, just increase the crontab frequency.